 Anderson’s Wedding Photography Equipment

-We also believe that it is extremely important, especially as wedding photographers, to have an extensive array of backup equipment to protect our clients should the unthinkable happen.
+Joannie & I also believe that it is extremely important, especially for wedding photographers, to have an extensive array of backup equipment to protect our clients should the unthinkable happen.

 A professional photographer should also have the knowledge and training to take full advantage of that equipment to create great photographs.
 What good is any piece of equipment if you can’t use it properly?
-We’ve invested literally thousands of hours of training & experience over the past 30 years learning how to properly and creatively pose, light, retouch and enhance your photographs.
+For well over 30 years, we’ve invested literally thousands of hours of training & experience learning how to properly and creatively pose, light, retouch, and enhance your wedding photographs.

-Lighting is by far the most difficult thing to learn about photography and it’s critical to the success of any photograph; probably more important than element other than the subject itself.
+Lighting is by far the most difficult thing to learn about photography, which is why you see so few photographers using any external lights.
+It’s critical to the success of any photograph; probably more important than element other than the subject itself.

 The word “photography” comes from the Greek φώς (phos) “light” + γραφίς (graphis) “stylus”, “paintbrush” or γραφή (graphê) “representation by means of lines” or “drawing”, together meaning “drawing with light.”
 Photographic lighting takes years to learn to do well, and there are literally hundreds of books written on the subject.